 - Using course books

-You’ll learn how to deal with different situations that can arise in the TEFL classroom and different student profiles, as well as how to organise your classroom effectively.
+You’ll learn how to deal with different and difficult situations that can arise in the TEFL classroom (adults, teenagers and 6 to 11s) and different student profiles, as well as how to organise your classroom effectively.

 How are Business English classes different to General English classes?
 You’ll learn how to teach business English skills such as giving presentations, negotiating, dealing with phone calls, participating in meetings socialising, video conferencing…